-How to Unclog a Kitchen Drain?
+How to Unclog Sink in a Kitchen?

-The biggest cause for kitchen sink clogs is careless disposal of waste down the drain.
+The biggest cause for clogged kitchen sink is careless disposal of waste down the drain.
 Daily use debris like kitchen oils, eggshells, coffee grounds, etc, slowly collects in the drain pipes of the sink and it eventually gets clogged.
 Meat, foods that have a high starch content like potatoes, pasta, rice, etc, should not be thrown into the sink.

 Why You Shouldn’t Use a Drain Cleaner for a Clogged Drain

 Drain cleaners should be used to maintain your drain and prevent it from clogging.
 Drain cleaners can’t unclog your drain.
 If you use a drain cleaner in a clogged drain, the chemicals as well will get stuck in the drain pipe.
 This will make it dangerous for you to use a plunger or a drain snake (if required) as the chemicals can cause serious burns if they come in contact with your skin.